Psilocybe cubensis 101

 - Perlyolyrine

-Some of these carbolines are traditional ingredients in an Ayahuasca brew, as they inhibit monoamine oxidase (MAO), which allows orally-ingested DMT to have a long-lasting psychoactive effect (usually, MAO is present in the stomach and destroys/metabolizes DMT, as well as neurotransmitters like serotonin and norepinephrine.
+Some of these carbolines are traditional ingredients in Ayahuasca brews as they inhibit monoamine oxidase (MAO), allowing orally-ingested DMT to have a long-lasting psychoactive effect by preventing its breakdown in the stomach.

-After decades of lost opportunity in mental health and social advancement due to the war on drugs and the Schedule I status of psychedelics, researchers are being granted licenses to investigate psilocybin as a treatment for anxiety, depression, PTSD, and various other neurological and emotional issues.
+After decades of setbacks due to the war on drugs and the Schedule I status of psychedelics, researchers are finally being granted licenses to investigate psilocybin’s potential to treat anxiety, depression, PTSD, and other neurological and emotional issues.

 - Mayans